 Algonquin history is often portrayed in various forms of art.
 Algonquin songs and stories have been passed down from ancestors to elders over generations, and have been depicted in paintings, carvings, etchings, and sculptures.

-For this project we will find and work with local Algonquin artists to share their mostly unheard perspectives on Truth (and Reconciliation).
+For this project we have found and worked with local Algonquin artists to share their mostly unheard perspectives on Truth (and Reconciliation).
 Our experiences with colonization are different than those of Indigenous people from other areas.
 Our goal is to give a voice to many people who are unheard, and to amplify those who are recognizing and acting with humanity.

 Reconciliation

-Immediately following the Truth exhibit, we want to have local non-Indigenous artists contemplate their part in (Truth and) Reconciliation: finding the truth of historical and current Canadian policies and acts that adversely affect the lives of Indigenous people, to consider actions that would remove racist policies still in place, and to ponder what Reconciliation is and what forms it may take.
+Immediately following the Truth exhibit, we have local non-Indigenous artists contemplate their part in (Truth and) Reconciliation though their art: finding the truth of historical and current Canadian policies and acts that adversely affect the lives of Indigenous people, to consider actions that would remove racist policies still in place, and to ponder what Reconciliation is and what forms it may take.

-Our goal is to gather a group of artists who are interested in this project, and work with them to create artwork under the broad umbrella of the “Truth” and “Reconciliation” themes.
+Our goal was to gather a group of artists who are interested in this project, and work with them to create artwork under the broad umbrella of the “Truth” and “Reconciliation” themes.